 Knowing how your business’s finances are going is one part of owning a small business.
 You should have the three main financial statements at your business: balance sheet, income statement, and cash flow statement.
 What is a cash flow statement?

 A cash flow statement, or statement of cash flows, refers to the amount of cash entering and leaving a business during a particular time period.
 Cash flow statements only include the amount of actual cash your business has.
 Credit is not recorded.
 Cash flow statements are divided into three parts, which are operations, investing, and financing.

 You can have positive cash flow, which indicates your business has more money coming in than your expenses.
-Or, you can have negative cash flow, which shows that you spend more money than what you’re bringing in.
+Or, you can have negative cash flow, showing that you spend more money than what you bring in.

 If a customer makes a purchase without paying, do not include it on your cash flow statement.
 And, if you buy something from a supplier on credit, you will not include it on your cash flow statement until you pay it.
 Cash flow statements only record when you actually have the money at your business or when the money actually leaves your business.

 Cash flow statement shows the inflow and outflow of your money, but it does not give an accurate picture of profitability.
 Since the cash flow statement does not include credit, you might have negative cash flow.
 For example, if you use accrual accounting, you include credit in your books.
 You might have sold a lawnmower to a customer, but they haven’t paid you yet.
 Instead, you invoice them.
 If you make your cash flow statement before they pay you, your statement of cash flows will not include the sale.

 Take a look at the three parts of a cash flow statement:

 The final line on your cash flow statement is the net increase or decrease in cash.

 Operations measure the cash going in and out of your business that is related to your products or services.